 - travel expenses (costs for ground and air transportation, lodging, meals, and other costs associated with travel required for the project).

 Direct and indirect costs are related concepts explained below:

 - Indirect costs represent costs that are incurred by an organization carrying out a project but which are not specifically accounted for or tracked as part of a project.
 As such, indirect costs are often tallied for the entire organization, and then prorated to individual projects by the organization.
 Indirect costs are sometimes called overhead, and includes a range of things such as: building rent and operational costs (utilities, maintenance, custodial services); insurance fees; tax payments; employee training not attributable to a specific project; and costs for office furniture, equipment, and computer hardware which is not accounted for through specific projects.
 In private companies, staff time which is not billed to a specific project, and therefore does not bring in revenue (marketing and sales staff), is also considered overhead.
 An indirect cost in one organization may be managed as a direct cost in another.
 For example, some organizations may have copy machines that keep track of identity numbers and allow copies to be billed back to individual projects.
 In the past, some GIS labs with processing capability that was high end at the time accounted for and billed projects based on central processing unit (CPU) usage.
 Many government agencies and private companies account for overhead costs as a "multiplier" applied to employee costs.
-For instance, private GIS consulting companies typically establish hourly or daily monetary rates that take into account the employee's base salary and benefits along with physical overhead and the company's non-billable employee costs.
-A company that pays a GIS Analyst a salary of $85,000 per year plus benefits (roughly equivalent to $50/hour), may establish a multiplier of 2.4 to cover overhead as well as expected profit, resulting in a billable rate of $120/hour.
+For instance, private GIS consulting companies typically establish hourly or daily monetary rates that take into account the employee's base salary and benefits along with physical overhead and the company's non-billable employee costs (see explanation below).